 Along with lots of sweet treats and fun, Halloween always brings interesting cleaning challenges, like candy stains and gunk from your pumpkins – not to mention those devilish trick or treaters!

-Here’s a rundown of common Halloween spills, and how to clean them up:
+Here’s a rundown of how to clean up common Halloween spills:

 - Candy kisses on your rug.
 First, scrape off any excess candy.
 Mix a few drops of dish detergent into 1 cup of warm water.
 Blot the stain using this solution and a clean microfibre cloth.
 If the stain doesn’t come up, blot with a mixture of 1/3 white vinegar and 2/3 water.
 Finish by blotting with warm water.